 You may be interested to know: Declaration Of Residency In UAE

-Is a promissory note the same as a debt declaration?
+Is a promissory note in UAE the same as a debt declaration?

 A promissory note is a legal document that’s issued by a debtor.
 It contains the important details with respect to when and how payment for amount owed will be made.
 It’s similar to a declaration of debt, but it serves a different purpose.
 The note has terms and conditions on it, but the terms are negotiable.
 One party can also change the terms and a creditor usually allows the changing of terms.